mhogg/bonemapy/README.md

 To install bonemapy into ABAQUS:

-1. Download the latest bonemapy zip file from the [releases page](https://github.com/mhogg/bonemapy/releases)
+1. Download the latest bonemapy zip file from the [releases page](https://github.com/mhogg/bonemapy/releases) or from [PyPi](https://pypi.org/project/bonemapy/)

 2. Unzip the folder to a convenient location.
 This folder will typically be called `bonemapy-x.x.x`